-Every true follower of Jesus Christ since He walked this earth has wanted to be able to live “a tranquil and quiet life in all godliness and dignity” (1 Tim.
-2:2).
+Every true follower of Jesus Christ since He walked this earth has wanted to be able to live “a tranquil and quiet life in all godliness and dignity” (1 Timothy 2:2).
 No one wants to be physically persecuted or insulted.
 Yet, every follower of Jesus has a decision to make at some point in his/her life.
 Every follower of Jesus must ask himself/herself the following question, “Do I live a godly life, share my faith, and get insulted or physically persecuted or do I hide?”
 There are only two types of followers of Jesus – those who are secret followers of Jesus and those who display their faith.

 You Are Salt